FEIHONGQIAN/cs222p/project4_report.md

 ##### Describe how your block nested loop join works (especially, how you manage the given buffers.)

-For BNL Join, we use numOfPages \* PAGE_SIZE / bufSize to get how many records we need to put in one block.
+For BNL Join, we use numOfPages * PAGE_SIZE / bufSize to get how many records we need to put in one block.
 We get the value for the record and use a map (whose key is the value, value is a vector of pointer pointing to the record position) to store it.
 Then for a certain block, traverse the right table and find matching from the map.
 After one iteration, clear the map and read next block.
-Eeset the iterator for right table and repeat until all left table records used.
+Reset the iterator for right table and repeat until all left table records are used.

 ## 4. Index Nested Loop Join (If you have implemented this feature)